The Symfony Glossary

 - The HTTP Specification is a document that describes the Hypertext Transfer Protocol - a set of rules laying out the classic client-server request-response communication.
 The specification defines the format used for a request and response as well as the possible HTTP headers that each may have.
 For more information, read the HTTP Wikipedia article or the HTTP 1.1 RFC.

 - The Kernel is the core of Symfony.
 The Kernel object handles HTTP requests using all the bundles and libraries registered to it.
-See The Architecture: The Application Directory and the Internals chapter.
+See The Architecture: The Application Directory and the Internal Events Reference.

 - A Project is a directory composed of an Application, a set of bundles, vendor libraries, an autoloader, and web front controller scripts.